 Skip to main content

-This guide walks you through initiating a single-platform DvP (Delivery vs. Payment) settlement using the KeyStone OS API.
+This guide walks you through a complete DvP (Delivery vs. Payment) settlement using bilateral instruction submission and autonomous on-chain execution.

 Prerequisites